This sermon series includes the following messages:

 By translates the preposition apo, which is sometimes rendered “of,” or “from,” and carries the connotations of remoteness, distance, and indirection.
 Another preposition (hupo), which is often translated with those same English words (by, of, from), denotes direct agency.
 What James is saying, therefore, is that no one should say that God is even indirectly responsible for temptation to evil.
 He is in no way and to no degree responsible, directly or indirectly, for our being tempted.

-In his fierce opposition to the ungodly rationalization of blaming God for sending enticement to evil, James gives some strong proofs that He is not responsible for our temptations and even less responsible, if that were possible, for our succumbing to them in sin.
-He does so by explaining first, the nature of evil.
+In his fierce opposition to the ungodly rationalization of blaming God for sending enticement to evil, James gives four strong proofs that He is not responsible for our temptations and even less responsible, if that were possible, for our succumbing to them in sin.
+He does so by explaining the nature of evil (1:13b), the nature of man (v.
+14), the nature of lust (vv.
+15–16), and the nature of God (v.
+17).
+In verse 18, he gives a fifth proof, the nature of regeneration, which will be discussed separately in chapter 5 of this commentary.